 One of the specialized therapies we offer is the Lee Silverman Voice Treatment (LSVT).

 LSVT stimulates the muscles of the voice box (larynx) and speech mechanism through a systematic hierarchy of exercises.
 It is most often used to help those with Parkinson’s Disease and other neurological disorders control vocal quality and loudness and quality.
 Treatment can also improve respiratory, laryngeal and articulatory function.

-Another state-of-the-art piece of equipment we utilize is the VitalStim, which applies neuromuscular electrical stimulation to the cervical swallowing muscles for the treatment of dysphagia (persistent difficulty swallowing.)
+Another state-of-the-art piece of equipment we utilize is the VitalStim, which applies stimulation to the swallowing muscles to help treat dysphagia (persistent difficulty swallowing.)
 Studies have found great success in restoring long-term swallowing functions for those with mild to moderate dysphagia.

-There are various others forms of swallowing therapy that can also be included in a treatment plant to improve esophageal function, regurgitation as well as many other swallowing complications.
+There are various others forms of swallowing therapy that can also be included in a treatment plant to improve esophageal function, regurgitation and other swallowing complications.

 Our team of therapists and specialists work together to find a treatment plan that meets the individual needs and goals of each veteran we treat.

 “We believe in creative thinking to come up with the best plan for each of our patients,” Lawrence says.
 “Everyone’s daily life is different.
 Everyone’s needs are different.
 You have to take all of that into account.”

 Even after therapy is complete, many people do not realize the full scope of continued recovery at home.